vzuburlis/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 66 : Sep 29, 2019
+Pubished a new version of gila cms and uploaded youtube videos.

+### Day 65 : Sep 28, 2019
+Published a new website.
+With impressive refections on hotfixes :p

 ### Day 62-64 : Sep 24-26, 2019
 Made more fixes to my browser game.
 And update it daily by git.
 Continuous delivery at its best :)